About Coconino County

 A Mock Search

-At the start of the mission, the deputy acting as incident commander divides us into teams of two and gives us our initial assignments.
-We're also provided with maps with search sectors drawn in, and briefings about the three subjects we're looking for, including their shoe sizes to aid in tracking.
-Despite the fact that this is a mock search, I'm just as eager to find the three missing hikers, who happen to be two SAR volunteers and the wife of a deputy, as I would if this were real.
-At the same time, I'm feeling more bold in testing my skills--navigation, radio communication, tracking and so forth--than I might if this were an actual mission.
-In a real situation, I'm still tentative, not wanting to make a mistake, to say something awkward on the radio or to have to ask more experienced SAR members too many questions.
+Despite the fact that this is a mock search, I'm just as eager to find the three missing hikers, who happen to be two SAR volunteers and the wife of a deputy, as much as I would be if this were real.
+At the same time, I'm feeling more bold in testing my skills—navigation, radio communication, tracking, and so forth—than I might if this were an actual mission.
+In a real situation, I'm still tentative, not wanting to make a mistake, to say something awkward on the radio, or to have to ask more experienced team members too many questions.
 So I'm just as motivated today but not as inhibited.

-And we try and try, and search and search, sometimes on foot, sometimes driving oh so slowly along dirt roads, two-tracks and powerlines.
-But after ten hours, we still haven't found the other two subjects, and the exercise is called off.
-When Ken and Dianne arrive back at incident command, they tell us that two riders from the mounted unit passed right by them, on the ridge just above where they were both sitting amongst the rocks on the edge of one of our search sectors.
+When Ken and Dianne, our subjects, arrive back at incident command, they tell us that two riders from the mounted unit passed right by them on the ridge just above where they were sitting amongst the rocks on the edge of one of our sectors.
 Since the riders didn't call out, neither of the subjects revealed their location.
-Had they been found, one of the two would have been a med-evac.
+Had they been found, one of the two would have been a medevac.

 All in all, it was a beneficial exercise, giving me some added confidence in my abilities, not to mention showing me where I can use more practice.
 This mock search also gave other SAR members experience with planning a search.